bmanders716/bmanders716.github.io/cookbook.md

 Egg Croustards.

-_Ingredients_--Some slices of stale bread, about æ inch in thickness.
+_Ingredients_--Some slices of stale bread, about Ó†©nch in thickness.
                Some eggs.
                Some nicely-flavoured gravy.